apache/flink-web/docs/content/docs/community.md

 ## Project Wiki

 The Apache Flink <a href="https://cwiki.apache.org/confluence/display/FLINK/Apache+Flink+Home" target="_blank">project wiki</a> contains a range of relevant resources for Flink users.
 However, some content on the wiki might be out-of-date.
-When in doubt, please refer to the <a href="{{ site.docs-stable }}" target="_blank">Flink documentation</a>.
+When in doubt, please refer to the [Flink documentation](https://nightlies.apache.org/flink/flink-docs-stable/).

 ## Flink Forward